-On I Am You, Melly solidifies himself as the closet thing the game has to another Young Thug, who in 2018, is playing the role of pappy to some of hip hop’s newest stars.
-Look no further than the rise of affiliates Gunna and Lil’ Baby as proof.
-A musical genius who cranks out emotional ballads that navigate the topics of violence/love and his relationship with the YNW collective, including Trell, an incarcerated member of the group who Melly shouts out time and time again on the project, Melly wasted no time delivering on his first full-length project, which shows off his versatility at its best.
+On I Am You, Melly solidifies himself as the closet thing the game has to Young Thug, who the Gifford native refers to as one of his idols.
+A musical genius who cranks out emotional ballads that navigate the topics of violence/love and his relationship with the YNW collective, Melly wasted no time delivering on his first full-length project, which shows off his versatility at its best.

-Flexing his musical muscles throughout, Melly opens the tape with “I Am You,” kicking off the album with 808s thumping in the background and having a conversation with his girl about getting on the track, “Knee deep in that water, need a surfboard Wipe them tears off your face, what you cryin' for?
+Flexing his musical muscles throughout, Melly opens the tape with “I Am You,” jumpstarting the album with 808s thumping and a conversation with his girl.
+“Knee deep in that water, need a surfboard Wipe them tears off your face, what you cryin' for?
 What the hell, what the hell are you mad for?What, what are, you mad for?
 Tell me baby, what are you mad for?
 Wipe them tears off your face, what you sad for?
 I give you everything you ask for.
-So tell me why the hell are you mad for?”
-He then follows up with “Virtual,” before showing off his range on “Risk Taker,” where he lights up a flute-heavy Atlanta-styled instrumental by experimenting with several different sounds, using his voice as a collaborative instrument and serenading fans in several different tones while flipping his flow numerous times and showing off his skills sans autotune.
+So tell me why the hell are you mad for?”, he bellows throughout the chorus before detailing his need for her.
+The emcee then follows up with “Virtual,” the song that skyrocketed him to the national forefront before showing off his range on “Risk Taker,” where he lights up a flute-heavy Atlanta-styled instrumental by experimenting with several different sounds, using his voice as a collaborative instrument and serenading fans in several contrasting tones while flipping his flow numerous times and showing off his skills sans autotune.

 Continuing to delve into the topics of of love, pain and murder, Melly penns the perfect prison lullaby on “Mama Cry,” a song dedicated to his mother, apologizing for his past transgressions that landed him behind bars and promising to right his wrongs while a beat that sounds like school aged fists pounding on the lunchroom table blares in the background.
 He then puts together a makeup sex anthem with “Wine 4 Me,” a track laced with heavy Caribbean drum patterns in which he apologizes to his woman for being out of line sometimes and then vividly explains how to make it right, takes you on a romantic journey with “4Real,” and then swags out “Drop Top,” a fast-paced anthem that will have you hanging out of ya sunroof, cruising through residential neighborhoods at breakneck speeds..

-Thanks to his versatility, Melly is never once outshined by his instrumentals, coexisting with the production as if he made it himself, basically making the beat his own, not to be remixed.
+Thanks to his versatility, Melly never gets outshined by his instrumentals, coexisting with the production as if he made it himself and basically making the beat his own, not to be remixed.

-Overall YNW Melly expertly displayed his brilliance on I Am You, as he gave fans of his music exactly what they were looking for while showing off his talents to a world of new ones.
+Overall YNW Melly expertly displayed his brilliance on I Am You, as he gave his fans exactly what they were looking for while showing off his talents to a world of new listeners.
 With a proper introduction to the game, the Gunshine State rookie is bound to continue making waves.